distributev/wordpress-laravel-docker-local-cloud/Dokku.md

 For Dokku (which you said needs to run directly on EC2 which will add additional server management overhead / lost cloud provider portability) it is fine to create a separate dokku.bat provisioning script powered by ansible also.

-Provided that dokku.bat ansible script will be plain stupid and easy to understand (is 25 lines of ansible script achievable for dokku.bat)
+Provided that dokku.bat ansible script will be plain stupid and easy to understand (is 25 lines of ansible script achievable for dokku.bat?)